rambler-digital-solutions/dotfiles/README.md

 # Configure

-1. Copy .editorconfig to project dir
+1. Copy .editorconfig to project dir (automatically hooks up in Idea, RubyMine and WebStorm, no additional tuning neede)

 2. Create .eslintrc in the project root.
 This file must contains: